arindamkeswani/studybud/README.md

 > Instead of specifying a path inside `href`, we can use names (that have been specified in urls) for links using url tag.
 Sample syntax: `<a href="{% url 'room' room.id %}">{{room.name}}</a>`

+### Database & Admin Panel

+> We have some apps made by Django by default, which have databases of their own.
+They can be viewed in `settings.py` (INSTALLED_APPS list).
+So we have some tables prepared by Django that are ready to be migrated

+> Django Admin Panel lets us view our database, as well as perform CRUD operations on the tables

+> In the python class used for creating DB, the `null` parameter is `False` by default.
+Setting it to `True` would mean that that particular instance of the model can have the target field as blank. `blank` parameter is used for forms, for options similar to required fields

+> `auto_now=True` means that we want to note down the time at an instance of a model of the database was last updated.
+This is built-in in Django

+> `auto_now_add=True` notes down the timestamp of data creation

+> `on_delete=models.CASCADE` on a foreign key will delete the element if its parent is deleted.
+If a room is deleted, the messages of that room will also be deleted